 How to Leverage the Power of Context Marketing:

-- Customer Persona: It requires a brand to dig deeper into the buyer personas such as characteristics, attributes and interests of your target audience.
+- Customer Persona: It requires a brand to dig deeper into the buyer personas such as characteristics, attributes, and interests of your target audience.
 It should not be limited to just demographic and location data.
-The persona study should uncover the true emotions of the customer’s/buyers needs, should increase their interest and finally influence their decisions.
+The personal study should uncover the true emotions of the customer’s/buyers needs, should increase their interest and finally influence their decisions.

 - Contextual Data: Once the personas and journeys of your potential customers are known, brands can find opportunities for engaging and influencing the customer across their journeys.